-Annual Gathering 2023: Thoreau & the Politics of Extinction
+The 82nd Annual Gathering of the Thoreau Society: Thoreau & the Politics of Extinction

 “When I consider that the nobler animals have been exterminated here—the cougar—panther—lynx—wolverine wolf—bear moose–deer, the beaver, the turkey &c &c—I cannot but feel as if I lived in a tamed &, as it were, emasculated country—Would not the motions of those larger & wilder animals have been more significant still—Is it not a maimed & imperfect nature that I am conversant with? . . .
 The whole civilized country is to some extent turned into a city, and I am that citizen, whom I pity.”

 –Henry David Thoreau, the Journal, March 23, 1856